Siege of Petersburg: Wilson–Kautz Raid (June 22 – July 1)

 In the First Battle of Reams Station on June 29, Kautz approached Reams Station from the west expecting to find the friendly infantry promised by Humphreys but found Confederate infantry instead—Mahone's division blocking the approaches to the Halifax Road and the railroad behind well-constructed earthworks.
 Kautz's attack by the 11th Pennsylvania and the 1st District of Columbia Cavalry along the Depot Road was unsuccessful and Mahone counterattacked against the flank of the Pennsylvanians.
-On the Stage Road to the north of the station, the brigades of Brig.
-Gen. Lunsford L. Lomax and Williams C. Wickham maneuvered around the 2nd Ohio Cavalry and 5th New York Cavalry, turning the Federal left flank.
+On the Stage Road to the north of the station, the brigades of brigadier generals Lunsford L. Lomax and Williams C. Wickham maneuvered around the 2nd Ohio Cavalry and 5th New York Cavalry, turning the Federal left flank.
 Wilson sent a messenger north who was able to slip through the Confederate lines and urgently requested help from Meade at City Point.
 Meade alerted Wright to prepare to move his entire VI Corps to Reams Station, but he realized that it would take too long on foot and requested help from Sheridan's cavalry as well.
 Sheridan demurred, complaining of the effect on his "worn-out horses and exhausted men."
 After the war, arguments persisted between Sheridan and Wilson about whether the former had adequately protected the raiders from the Confederate cavalry of Hampton and Fitzhugh Lee.
 Sheridan did reach Reams Station by 7 p.m., only to find that the VI Corps infantry had in fact arrived but that Wilson and Kautz had departed.

 Caught in a trap without the promise of immediate aid, the Wilson–Kautz raiders burned their wagons and destroyed their artillery pieces and fled to the north before the reinforcements arrived.
 They lost hundreds of men as prisoners in what was called "a wild skedaddle."
 At least 300 escaped slaves who had joined the Union cavalrymen during the raid were abandoned during the retreat.
 The raiders reentered Federal lines around 2 p.m. on July 1.
-They had destroyed 60 mi of track, which took the Confederates several weeks to repair, but it came at the cost of 1,445 Union casualties, or about a quarter of their force (Wilson lost 33 killed, 108 wounded, and 674 captured or missing; Kautz lost 48 killed, 153 wounded, and 429 captured or missing).
-Although Wilson counted the raid as a strategic success, Ulysses S. Grant reluctantly described the expedition as a "disaster."
+They had destroyed 60 mi of track, which took the Confederates several weeks to repair, but it came at the cost of 1,445 Union casualties, or about a quarter of their force.
+Wilson lost 33 killed, 108 wounded, and 674 captured or missing.
+Kautz lost 48 killed, 153 wounded, and 429 captured or missing.
+Although Wilson counted the raid as a strategic success, Grant reluctantly described the expedition as a "disaster."